 - Emails are less intrusive, which means recipients can read your emails at their convenience (whenever they find the time).

-- Spam filters are the most significant risk of all with email marketing, limiting deliverability.
+- Spam filters are the most significant risk in email marketing, limiting deliverability.

-- Sending emails to your audience may not cost much more than a few dollars a send, but the expenses of launching email marketing campaigns add up in design and scale.
+- Sending emails to your audience may not cost much more than a few dollars, but the expenses of launching email marketing campaigns add up in design and scale.

 - The number of emails people receive can be overwhelming.
-Often, this results in people ignoring much of the email in their inbox.
+Often, this results in people needing to pay more attention to the email in their inboxes.

-- People typically turn off their email notification, especially for work or business email.
+- People typically turn off email notifications, especially for work or business emails.

 - Sending too many emails can raise red flags for providers and may result in your email domain being permanently blocked by email service providers.

-The demand for text message marketing increases every day among small and large businesses.
+The demand for SMS marketing increases every day among small and large businesses.
 This is thanks to a combination of advanced technology and changing customer preferences.
-In this section, we will discuss the pros and cons of using text message marketing for your business.
+This section will discuss the pros and cons of using SMS marketing for your business.

 - Texting creates a much more personal connection.

-- Text messaging is suitable for timely deals since your customers are more likely to see the message quickly.
+- SMS messages is suitable for timely deals since customers are likelier to see the message quickly.